Best Carry-On Luggage 2023

 Disadvantages of Carry-on Suitcases

 While carry-on suitcases work well for most trips, they are not always the best choice.
 Consider where you’re traveling and how you are getting there.
-If you are relying on public transportation or walking far distances on either end, then a backpack might be better.
+If you are relying on public transportation or walking far distances on either end, then a backpack might be better as you can also put a travel umbrella in the side pocket.
 Since you can run with a backpack much easier than with a suitcase, it might mean the difference between making a train and needing to wait for the next one.

-Carry-on suitcases work best when you can wheel them, so if you’re traveling somewhere with cobblestones, you might not be able to roll the suitcase.
+The best carry-on suitcases work best when you can wheel them, so if you’re traveling somewhere with cobblestones, you might not be able to roll the spinner suitcase.
 If you have to carry the suitcase over cobblestones, then you might want to rethink things.
 Here again, a backpack is more convenient because you carry everything on your back, so you save your arms the trouble of carrying your luggage up several flights of stairs or across several blocks.

 A backpack won’t be as comfortable as a suitcase.
 But there may be times when it is your better option.